sselin-co/Cancer-AR/README.md

      4. Delete the installed app on your device
      5. Now rebuild and install the app again

+- In case neither of those options work, Apple may have updated iOS and the `Profiles & Device Management` section has moved.
+In that case, refer to their documentation to locate that section.

 ### Visual Studio
 Some errors that you may come across while working on Visual Studio: